IBM/Integrate-Investment-Portfolio/README.md

 Once your credentials are entered, go ahead and run the cell.

-## 6. Walk through steps to integrate portfolio with Investment Portfolio steps
+## 6. Walk through steps to integrate portfolio with Investment Portfolio

 You are now ready to integrate your portfolio data with Investment Portfolio.
 Each step provides a description of the step and what actions the script will perform.
-Walk through steps by running each cell in order as it may be dependent on information retrieved in the previous step.
+Walk through steps by running each cell in order, as the script may be dependent on information retrieved in the previous step.

 <p align="left">
   <img width="800" height="500" src="images\notebook_step_scrnshot.png">